River Lark: Navigation

 Ashley built 14 staunches and 11 sluices, the latter almost certainly referring to pound locks.
 In 1716, tolls amounted to £475, although the work was unfinished, and Ashley estimated that a further £800 was required to complete it.
 Disputes with millers were recorded in 1720 and 1722, and ownership of the navigation was disputed on Ashley's death.
 The Master of the Rolls gave it to Joshua and Joanna Palmer in 1742, but receipts were meagre, at around £267 per year, and the maintenance carried out was barely sufficient.
 Ownership had passed to their son, Ashley Palmer, by 1781, when the navigation made a profit of £274.
 In 1790, there were plans for a 31 mi link from Bury St Edmunds to the River Stour at Mistley, which John Rennie surveyed, but it involved heavy engineering work, including a 2420 yd tunnel, and the estimated cost of £75,000 could not be raised.
 Palmer died in 1792, and the river was managed by Susanna Palmer, his widow.

 The costs of maintenance were high, for in 1807 tolls of £1,348 were received, but profits were less than one third of that amount.
 Recognising that a large investment was needed to keep the river profitable, an attempt was made in 1817 to sell it to the Duke of Norfolk for £12,000, but this came to nothing.
-The original Commissioners appointed under the Act obtained in 1700 had failed to appoint any more Commissioners, and so new Commissioners were authorised by an Act of Parliament obtained in 1817, with powers to raise the tolls to pay for the maintenance of the navigation.
-Little work was done, although a new lock and staunch were built at Isleham under provisions of the Eau Brink Act of 1821.
-The South Level Commissioners, who had been formed by an Act of Parliament obtained in 1827, took over control of the lower river, and re-routed it to join the new course of the Great Ouse which had been diverted into a cut to the west of its original route.
+The original commissioners appointed under the act obtained in 1700 had failed to appoint any more commissioners, and so new commissioners were authorised by a further act of Parliament, the River Lark Navigation Act 1817 (57 Geo.
+3. c. lxxi), with powers to raise the tolls to pay for the maintenance of the navigation.
+Little work was done, although a new lock and staunch were built at Isleham under provisions of the Eau Brink Act 1821 (1 & 2 Geo.
+4. c. lxiv).
+The South Level Commissioners, who had been formed by the Bedford Level Drainage Act 1827 (7 & 8 Geo.
+4. c. xlvii), took over control of the lower river, and re-routed it to join the new course of the Great Ouse which had been diverted into a cut to the west of its original route.
 Trade on the upper river was increasingly difficult, as a result of obstructions and shoals in the channel.
 The lighters used on the river often had to be partially unloaded at Prickwillow, to allow them to navigate the shallower sections.